EP academic polices apply to all students in the Johns Hopkins Engineering for Professionals programs.

 Academic Dismissal for EP Provisional Students

-Conditional students who earn below a B– in a conditional course will have their conditional status removed, which will result in their dismissal from their program of study.
+Students with provisional status who earn below a B– in a prerequisite course will have their provisional status removed, which will result in the dismissal from their program of study.

 Students with full-admit, conditional and provisional enrollment status must continue to make satisfactory academic progress to remain active in the EP program.
 Satisfactory academic progress is defined as follows, depending on the student’s status: